-The assets of the Town exceeded liabilities by \$7,096,509 as of June 30, 2012.
-The Town's net assets decreased by \$55,985 for the fiscal year ended June 30, 2012.
-The largest portion (84.93%) reflects the Town's investment in capital assets (e.g. land, buildings, machinery, and equipment) less any related debt still outstanding that was issued to acquire those items.
+The assets of the Town exceeded liabilities by \$7,205,634 as of June 30, 2013.
+The Town's net position increased by \$109,125 for the fiscal year ended June 30, 2013.
+The largest portion (80.32%) reflects the Town's investment in capital assets (e.g. land, buildings, machinery, and equipment) less any related debt still outstanding that was issued to acquire those items.
 The Town of Maxton uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the Town of Maxton's investment in its capital assets is reported net of the outstanding related debt, the resources needed to repay that debt must be provided by other sources, since the capital assets cannot be used to liquidate these liabilities.
-No portion of the Town of Maxton's net assets represent resources that are subject to external restrictions on how they may be used.
-The entire balance of \$923,256 is unrestricted.
+The Town of Maxton's net position reflects \$1,213,885 as unrestricted.

-The following table provides a summary of the Town's changes in net assets:
+The following table provides a summary of the Town's changes in net position: